 The farm is 12 acres and has: a house with 2 guest bedrooms and a communal bathroom; a guest ‘suite’; a communal kitchen; a yurt as a sacred space; a seasonal wall tent; camping areas; a pond; a water storage system; an orchard; a barn; a chicken coop; a greenhouse; a workshop; and, an organic garden.
 It is also has a small ceremonial stone circle.
 It feels like a little piece of heaven to us.

 The farm is not zoned for, nor is it large enough for, a community.
 It is not intended to be a site for a ‘Community of the Future‘ (go to the ‘Books’ tab for a booklet on these communities).
 It is a space for those who are choosing to cultivate the ability to live as a human being and who may one day be a part of creating a community.

-However, our main lessons have been around creating a Loving space and communal living.
-We made many mistakes in our first three seasons and have captured the lessons from those mistakes in the downloadable document titled ‘Lessons Learned – Creating a Loving Space‘.
+Our main lessons so far have been around creating a Loving space and communal living.
+We have made many mistakes in our five seasons and intend to learn our lessons from those mistakes.

 We are growing greens, peas, corn, asparagus, zucchini, cucumber, potatoes, and much more.
 The herb garden has been started and there are over 50 fruit trees plus a variety of berry bushes.
 We have also built a greenhouse and have winter lettuce.

 We have a 4 bedroom house to gather in.
 It is a simple structure and feels like home.
 We also have a suite, a seasonal wall tent, and plenty of camping space.
 At some point, we would like to add a cabin.
 We will see how life unfolds.

 Sacred Space (Yurt) and Wall Tent